-- Mild anti-inflammatory effects. arnica extract when used in post-rhinoplasty ecchymosis and edema, had patients who received arnica have less edema during the early postoperative period compared with controls, suggesting a beneficial effect on post-rhinoplasty inflammation.
-Chaiet 2016
+- Mild anti-inflammatory effects.
+Arnica extract, when used in post-rhinoplasty ecchymosis and edema, had patients who received arnica have less edema during the early postoperative period compared with controls, suggesting a beneficial effect on post-rhinoplasty inflammation.

 - Potential in in vitro immune modulation, antioxidant effects, and cytotoxic effects.
-Extracts with proanthocyanidins were found to have activity against staphylococcus aures, Escherichia coli, and candida albicans at a concentration of 0.1-5.1 mg/ml and cytotoxic activity at 0.5 mg/ml.
+Extracts with proanthocyanidins were found to have activity against Staphylococcus aureus, Escherichia coli, and Candida albicans at a concentration of 0.1-5.1 mg/ml and cytotoxic activity at 0.5 mg/ml.
 Zitec 2002

 Arnica can be used as: